Lee Isaac Chung: Career

 Chung's third film, Abigail Harm (2012), is based on the Korean folktale "The Woodcutter and the Nymph".
 It stars Amanda Plummer, Will Patton, and Burt Young and was produced by Eugene Suen and Samuel Gray Anderson.
 Shot on location in New York City, the film was an official selection at the Busan International Film Festival, Torino Film Festival, San Diego Asian Film Festival, CAAMFest, and winner of the Grand Prize and Best Director at Los Angeles Asian Pacific Film Festival.

 In addition to film-making, Chung mentors young Rwandan film-makers through Almond Tree Rwanda, the Rwandan outpost for his U.S.-based production company, Almond Tree Films.
 Almond Tree Rwanda has produced several highly regarded shorts that have traveled to international festivals.
-Chung also co-directed the 2015 Rwandan documentary I Have Seen My Last Born with Anderson.
+Chung co-directed the 2015 Rwandan documentary I Have Seen My Last Born with Anderson.
 Produced by Chung, Anderson, John Kwezi, and Eugene Suen, the film focuses on the family relations and history of a genocide survivor in modern-day Rwanda.

 He wrote and directed the semiautobiographical film Minari (2020), which was released to critical acclaim.
 Chung wrote the film in the summer of 2018, by which time he was considering retiring from film-making and accepted a teaching job at the University of Utah's Asia Campus in Incheon.
 Recalling this period, he said "I figured I might have just one shot at making another film ...
 I needed to make it very personal and throw in everything I was feeling."

 In 2020, it was initially announced that Chung would direct and rewrite the live-action adaptation of the anime film Your Name, replacing Marc Webb as director.
 In July 2021, Chung departed the project, citing scheduling issues.

-He is also developing a romance film set in New York and Hong Kong, produced by Plan B and MGM.
+Also in 2020, it was announced he was developing a romance film set in New York and Hong Kong, produced by Plan B and MGM.

-In December 2022, Chung was in talks and hired to direct the sequel to Jan de Bont's Twister, titled Twisters, set to be released in July 2024.

-On January 16, 2023, he was announced to direct an episode of the third season of the Disney+ series, The Mandalorian.
+In March 2023, he directed an episode of the third season of the Disney+ series, The Mandalorian.
+In July 2024, Chung directed Twisters, a sequel to the 1996 film Twister.

+In January 2025, it was reported that Chung would direct the science-fiction film The Traveler for Skydance.

+In July 2025, Chung entered negotiations to direct a prequel film based on the Ocean's franchise starring Margot Robbie and Ryan Gosling.

+Personal life

+Chung is married to Valerie Chu, whom he met while they were students at Yale.
+They have a daughter.